Deep Sky Astrophotography Equipment

 Tip: Keep the battery pack for the laptop inside the container – it will keep the computer warm!

 If you are traveling to a dark sky location such as a campsite or park, you will need to have a way to power your astrophotography equipment away from electrical outlets.
-You do not need to buy an expensive power box like this to power your telescope and laptop.
-A deep-cycle marine battery with a converter will also work just fine.
+If you do not wish to purchase a portable power station like this to run your gear, consider building your own DIY power station.

-Personally, I enjoy the convenience of a power box as I use it to power an assortment of electronics while camping.
-This particular power supply has 3 AC outlets, 1 DC outlet, and a USB port.
-The digital display shows me how many watts any particular device is using.
-This single unit powers my laptop, telescope mount, Kendrick dew heater controller, and the dew heater straps.
+I enjoy the convenience of the Anker 757 PowerHouse.
+On top of powering a robust deep-sky astrophotography rig, I use it to power an assortment of electronics while camping.
+This particular power supply has 6 AC output ports, 1 DC outport port, and 6 USB ports.
+The digital display shows me how many watts any particular device is using, and how much power is left in the unit.

 Adapters and Cables